notch-ai/autosteer/README.md

 ### Running Tests

-We use Jest for testing:
+We use Jest for unit/integration tests and Playwright for component/visual tests:

 ```bash
 # Run all tests